en_USEnglish

 National regulations

 Each country has its own cybersecurity regulations.
-For example, in the United States, the Online Privacy Protection Act (COPPA) and the Telephone Consumer Protection Act (TCPA) protect users from abusive online practices.
+For example, in the United States, the Consumer Online Privacy Protection Act (COPPA) and the Telephone Consumer Protection Act (TCPA) protect users from abusive online practices.

 Cybersecurity professions

-- Security analyst: responsible for monitoring security systems and detecting incidents
+• Security Analyst: Responsible for monitoring security systems and detecting incidents

-- Cybersecurity consultant: responsible for assessing security risks and advising companies on best practices.
+• Cybersecurity consultant: responsible for assessing security risks and advising companies on best practices

-- Information Security Manager: responsible for managing information security policies and procedures.
+• Information Security Manager: Responsible for managing information security policies and procedures

 Skills required to work in cybersecurity

-Career opportunities in cybersecurity
+Career Opportunities in Cybersecurity

 Towards enhanced cybersecurity

-Future challenges in cybersecurity
+Future challenges of cybersecurity

-Technological advances for enhanced cybersecurity
+Technological advances to strengthen cybersecurity

 International cooperation to combat cybercrime